 He's the one who wrote the Killing of Sister George.
 In a biography by a guy named Lair, he tells of homo orgies Orton was in, in amongst the glazed bricks of the stalls of London public lavs.
 And I read another guy, French, Jean Genet prisoners' shower and cell block sex.
 That was the 50s and 60s.
-But now, I say again, the Seventies were better - don't you think?
+But now, I say again, the Seventies, Eighties now, are better - don't you think?
 What about Bowie?'

 Oh, sure.
 Bowie playing at it, ground control fully on.
-Elton John - some gay icon he's turning out to be.
+Rocket man Elton John - some gay icon he's turning out to be.
 Bolan, Glitter.
 What are they?
 A whole glam sham pop music equivalent of Larry Grayson-type camp and Danny la Rue drag.

-But, Barry, say if I asked you if you could sum up your view of Baytown and northern working-class experience in one word what would it be?
+Okay, say if I asked you if you could sum up your view of Baytown and northern working-class experience in one word what would it be?

-As you said, capital N normal.
+Capital N normal.
 Our town, like when no one demonstrated over Vietnam when that Yank destroyer came visiting goodwill to the shipyard.
-Baytown has no time, no logic, no flexibility for Just Causes, causes Bellum or whatever, like the Bay of Tonkin, 'cept for the odd wage strike or when some shop steward gets sacked.
+Baytown has no time, no logic, whatever, 'cept for the odd wage strike or when some shop steward gets sacked.
 It's Town Normal.
 We are still in our 20s, shouldn't everywhere at our age feel good?
 But it was no good if you weren't Normal.
 No one feels secure really - straights like you, actually, even more.
 You are all just as fucked up in your own ways.
-But normal rules.
+But Normal rules - it's got a no in it.
 I knew it wasn't any good, just as I know now the Ambassador isn't Shangri-La.